-XpGetAttributes - get an attribute pool from the specified print context context Specifies the print context from which the attribute pool is to be retrieved.
+XpGetAttributes - get an attribute pool from the specified print context display Specifies a pointer to the Display structure; returned from XOpenDisplay . context Specifies the print context from which the attribute pool is to be retrieved. type Specifies the attribute pool.

 '''

 char XpGetAttributes (

-'''

-Display \display,
+Display display,

 XPContext context,

 XPAttributes type)

+'''